A pattern I have long since noticed with therapists is a generally over-rated sense of self-importance.

 Now, this is no bad thing in and of itself.
 NLP has proved immensely useful in so many applications and has been used to provide hope and ability to improve so many lives – mine included – where previously hope and ability may not have existed.

-Despite possessing websites proclaiming that they have trained with the best mystical masters and trainers in the world, travelled long and far in search of ancient and secret knowledge, and a hefty fee advertised for services that promise to fulfill your every dream, it seems that too many those individuals waving their NLPness in the faces of the profane don’t actually do a great deal.
+Despite possessing websites proclaiming that they have trained with the best mystical masters and trainers in the world, travelled long and far in search of ancient and secret knowledge, and a hefty fee advertised for services that promise to fulfil your every dream, it seems that too many those individuals waving their NLPness in the faces of the profane don’t actually do a great deal.

 It is a charade.